Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal

 \begin{restatable}[Conditions for linear identifiability - Adapted from~\cite{iVAEkhemakhem20a}]{theorem}{linearExpo} Let $\vtheta := (\bff, \bflambda, \mG)$ and $\hat{\vtheta}:= (\hat \bff,\hat\bflambda, \hat \mG)$ be two models satisfying Assumptions~\ref{ass:diffeomorphism}, \ref{ass:cond_indep} \& \ref{ass:expo}.
 Further assume that \begin{enumerate} \item \textbf{[Observational equivalence]} $\vtheta \eqobs \hat\vtheta$ (Definition~\ref{def:eqobs}); \item \textbf{[Minimal sufficient statistics]} For all $i$, the sufficient statistic $\bfT_i$ is minimal (see below). \item \textbf{[Sufficient variability]} The natural parameter $\bflambda$ varies ``sufficiently" as formalized by Assumption~\ref{ass:suff_var_expfam} (see below). \end{enumerate} Then, $\vtheta \eqlin \hat\vtheta$ (Def.~\ref{def:linear_eq}). \end{restatable}

 The ``minimal sufficient statistics'' assumption is a standard one saying that $\bfT_i$ is defined appropriately to ensure that the parameters of the exponential family are identifiable (see e.g.\ \citet[p.
 40]{WainwrightJordan08}).
 See Definition~\ref{def:minimal_statistic} for a formal definition of minimality.
 The last assumption is sometimes called the \textit{assumption of variability}~\citep{HyvarinenST19}, and requires that the conditional distribution of $\vz^{t}$ depends ``sufficiently strongly'' on $\vz^{<t}$ and/or $\va^{<t}$.
-We stress the fact that this assumption concerns the ground-truth data generating model $\vtheta$. \begin{assumption}[Sufficient variability in exponential families] There exist $(\vz_{(r)}, \va_{(r)})_{p=0}^{kd_z}$ in their respective supports such that the $kd_z$-dimensional vectors ${(\bflambda(\vz_{(r)}, \va_{(r)}) - \bflambda(\vz_{(0)}, \va_{(0)})})_{r=1}^{kd_z}$ are linearly independent. \end{assumption} Notice that the $\vz_{(r)}$ represent values of $\vz^{<t}$ for potentially different values of $t$ and can thus have different dimensions.
+We stress the fact that this assumption concerns the ground-truth data generating model $\vtheta$. \begin{assumption}[Sufficient variability in exponential families] There exist $(\vz_{(r)}, \va_{(r)})_{p=0}^{kd_z}$ in their respective supports such that the $kd_z$-dimensional vectors ${(\bflambda(\vz_{(r)}, \va_{(r)}) - \bflambda(\vz_{(0)}, \va_{(0)})})_{r=1}^{kd_z}$ are linearly independent. \end{assumption} Notice that $\vz_{(r)}$ represents values of $\vz^{<t}$ for potentially different values of $t$ and therefore can vary in shape.

 The following example builds on Example~\ref{ex:single_node_complete_dis_2} and shows that the sufficient variability of the above theorem might hold or not.
-The first case is interesting since it guarantees that $\vv$ is linear while the second is interesting because it showcases a situation where the theory of~\citet{iVAEkhemakhem20a} and \citet{lachapelle2022disentanglement} do not apply (since they both rely on the above theorem) thus highlighting the importance of our nonparametric extension.
+The first case is interesting since it guarantees that $\vv$ is linear while the second is interesting because it showcases a situation where the theory of~\citet{iVAEkhemakhem20a} and \citet{lachapelle2022disentanglement} do not apply (since they both rely on the above theorem), thus highlighting the importance of our nonparametric extension.